Codek365/auto_install_vboxguest/README.md

-STEP:
-1. You must set share folder on virtual machine:
+# 1. You must set share folder on virtual machine:
 - Right click on VM -> setting -> share folder -> click new -> done!
 -  you should remember the name of share folder, i usualy named it "WWW-SHARE"

-2. Start VM and Insert Guest Addition CDs:
+# 2. Start VM and Insert Guest Addition CDs:
 - On menu -> device -> Insert Guest Addition CDs

-3. login to VM change to root user:
+# 3. login to VM change to root user:
 - type command:
 $ mount /dev/cdrom /mnt
 $ cd /mnt